Question Period - Wednesday, December 3, 2025

 How directly answered

-D- — The answer does not address the specific question about grocery prices and instead focuses on unrelated achievements, providing generic talking points.
+D- — The answer does not address the question about grocery prices and instead focuses on unrelated tax cuts and investments.

 Answer Factors